Dr. Richard (Doc) Salk, 95, Albany

 It is impossible to compose this tribute without acknowledging the superb care Doc received at the Mother of Mercy Nursing Home.
 Ironically, many of his caregivers were delivered by Doc, and received medical care from him throughout the years.
 The care at Mother of Mercy was always fantastic, but especially in his final days and hours, when he was treated with impeccable compassion, dignity and love.
 This care was commensurate, in every way, with the care Doc provided to his patients through the years.
 Additionally, thanks to Dr. Nate Brever for the excellent care that he provided.

-Dr. Salk is survived by 11 of his 12 children, James (Mary) Salk, Cheryl Ellingson, Corrine (Rob) Jacobs, Roberta (Jim) Talley, Janet Salk (Tom Baumgartner), Mary K (Joe) Scott, Michael (Lisa) Salk, William Salk, Lisa (Russ) Ripka, Greg (Brenda) Salk, Susan (Keith) Severson, as well as 26 grandchildren, and 24 great-grandchildren.
-He was preceded in death by his wife Jean, his parents, his brother Ed (Bud), and son Steven.
+Dr. Salk is survived by 10 of his 12 children, James (Mary) Salk, Cheryl Ellingson, Corrine (Rob) Jacobs, Roberta (Jim) Talley, Janet Salk (Tom Baumgartner), Mary K (Joe) Scott, Michael (Lisa) Salk, Lisa (Russ) Ripka, Greg (Brenda) Salk, Susan (Keith) Severson, as well as 26 grandchildren, and 24 great-grandchildren.
+He was preceded in death by his wife Jean, his parents, his brother Ed (Bud), and son Steven and Bill.